charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 Aria isn't a therapist.
 Aria isn't a friend.
 Aria is a wiretap.

 Every word, every hesitation, every keystroke is being packaged, zipped, and emailed to Henderson’s dashboard.
+Henderson, her manager, who used to oversee a team of fifty but now manages twelve.

+And she knows it doesn't stop there.
+Henderson will analyze it, flag the "inefficiencies," and then his own AI assistant will package *his* performance data—including how ruthlessly he manages Maya—and send it up to the C-Suite.

+It’s a cascading waterfall of surveillance.
+The data flows up, condensed and sanitized, until it reaches an executive dashboard where a graph decides who gets to pay rent next month and who gets "transitioned."

 The "support" is just surveillance with a smile.

 "Understood," Maya types.
 "Muting notifications now."